Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 Require Liquids
 ===============

-The :py:meth:`.InstrumentContext.require_liquid_presence` method forces the robot to check for the presence of a liquid, even when :ref:`lpv` is specifically disabled.
-When using this method, the robot will raise an error that stops a protocol, writes a warning to the run logs, and also lets you recover from the error through your own error handling code.
+Using the :py:meth:`.InstrumentContext.require_liquid_presence` method tells a Flex pipette to check for and require a liquid in a well or reservoir.
+This method returns ``True`` if the pressure sensors in a pipette detect a liquid and ``False`` if liquid if the sensors do not.
+Detection takes place during aspiration.
+As the Flex pipette detects a liquid, it stops, raises itself above the liquid's surface, and then resumes aspiration.
+If the Flex pipette does not detect liquid, the robot raises an error, stops the protocol, writes a warning to the run log, and lets you recover from the error through your own error handling code.
+See also :ref:`lpv`.

 .. code-block:: python